simply sash: double glazing↸

 Double Glazing Service

-We can supply and fit double glazed and draft proofed timber sash windows, made to measure and installed from around £1750.99 per window using vacuum treated softwood with hardwood beadings or from £2300.00 using Accoya which has a greater durability and extended painting intervals.
+Alternatively we can supply and fit complete new double glazed and draft proofed timber sash windows, made to measure and installed from around £1750.99 per window using vacuum treated softwood with hardwood beadings or from £2300.00 using Accoya which has a greater durability and extended painting intervals.
 These are starting prices for windows up to 1.5 m tall.

 For larger windows, please contact us to discuss your requirements.